RIOT-OS/RIOT/doc/memos/rdm4.md

 framework it is recommended to add or extend a test suite in the [unittests] application (see [unittests README] for how to do that).

-The advantage of that is that all unittests in one application reduces the number of required builds and lesser applications need to be executed on the CI system (resulting in lower build and testing times).
+The advantage of that is that all unit tests in one application reduces the number of required builds and lesser applications need to be executed on the CI system (resulting in lower build and testing times).

-For this reason it is always preferred to provide unittests with a sufficient coverage except for reasons discussed in the following section.
+For this reason it is always preferred to provide unit tests with a sufficient coverage except for reasons discussed in the following section.

 ## 2. Stand-alone test application